 We often see a dozen or more fish per day in this size bracket per day at Land of the Giants, along with some bigger ones, though this one was extra pretty.

 The Land of Giants section of the Missouri is at its best from March through early July and again very late in the fall, from mid-October until it gets too cold for you to stand the idea of traveling at 35mph in an open jet boat.
 From March through the middle of May, trout from Holter Reservoir downstream run up into the river on their spawning runs, increasing fish numbers into the stratosphere, while from mid-May until early July these same fish hang around gorging on the smorgasbord of aquatic food available here.
-Fishing gets tougher for the remainder of the season.
+Fishing gets tougher until early October.
 It can still be good, and crowds actually drop in late summer and early fall rather than increasing as they do elsewhere.
 Late fall fishing can be phenomenal here, with streamer fishing productive for large brown trout on their spawning runs as well as the more-abundant rainbows gorging on their eggs.